andrew/ultimate-awesome/README.md

 - [awesome-netbox](https://github.com/netbox-community/awesome-netbox) - A curated list of awesome NetBox resources.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
+- [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
+Many thanks for the start of such an awesome list.
 - [awesome-winui](https://github.com/scottkuhl/awesome-winui) - A collection of awesome resources for WinUI / Windows developers.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.
 - [awesome-radio](https://github.com/kyleterry/awesome-radio) - Awesome radio stuff.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
+- [awesome-llm-pretraining](https://github.com/RUCAIBox/awesome-llm-pretraining) - Awesome LLM pre-training resources, including data, frameworks, and methods.
 - [awesome-ynab](https://github.com/scottrobertson/awesome-ynab) - A list of YNAB projects.
 - [awesome-banksalad](https://github.com/banksalad/awesome-banksalad) - :sunglasses: A curated list of awesome Banksalad style.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.